 - Birth date

 Tell us if you are afraid of physical or emotional harm from the other parent.
-We have safeguards to protect your information and address.
+We have safeguards to protect your information.

-- We will not give your case information to anyone unless you allow us to.
-If you want to allow someone to get information about your case, you need to complete an Authorization to Release Confidential Information form.
+- We will not give or talk about your case information to anyone unless you allow us — To allow us to talk about your case with another person or give them information, you need to complete an Authorization to Release Confidential Information form.
 Fill out and print the form.
-Mail the form or take it to your local child support office.
+Mail the form or take it to the child support office nearest you.
 The form requires two witnesses or your signature must be notarized.

-- For child support purposes, we share certain information such as: address, social security numbers, phone number, and employer with other state child support agencies through an electronic system called the Federal Case Registry.
+- Limiting the release of certain information to other states – For child support purposes, we are required to share information such as: address, social security numbers, phone number, and employers with other state child support agencies through an electronic system called the Federal Case Registry.